 These are courses designed specifically for the Honors Program although any Honors-eligible student can enroll in them.

 The Honors Forum is a seminar for the discussion of various ideas and topics arising from outside readings or activities.
 Emphasis is on the preparation, presentation, discussion, and analysis of these topics, as well as on effective communication of ideas.
 Guest speakers and field trips are also often part of the Forum.
-The Honors Forum is offered every semester, though each semester will have a different topic as its underlying theme, with readings and activities changing accordingly.
 Students can repeat the Honors Forum twice and earn three credit hours each time.
 The Honors Forum is listed in the CCC Catalog and Class Schedule as Honors Forum I (HONS 2960) and Honors Forum II (HONS 2961).

 Honors Service Learning and Independent Study

 Service Learning and Independent Study courses can also be developed for Honors students.
 Eligible students who are interested should meet with the appropriate instructor and discuss the parameters of such a course.
 If the instructor agrees, an “Honors Contract” should be drawn up and submitted as described above.